 It’s traditionally made in Japan and could make an excellent addition to any Sake lovers collection.
 This modern Japanese sake set is also an excellent choice for Japan lovers who enjoy getting to know the Japanese culture better.

 This is a traditional Sake set by the amazing History of ARITA and IMARI Japanese Pottery ware companies.

-If you’re looking for clean traditional design then you should go for this beautiful Sake set made in and imported from Japan.
+If you’re looking for clean traditional design then you should go for this beautiful Sake set made in Japan.

 13| Mini Kagami Biraki Sake Barrel Set – ‘Great Wave Off Kanagawa’ Designer Sake Set from Japan